Two men drawing on a white board to represent the question what can you do with a business degree

 • Careers ‘outside the box’

 Are you a numbers person?
-A career in finance could be your calling.
-From reviewing a business’ financial situation, to advising clients on tax, working in finance is all about helping organisations and people maximise their financial security.
+A career in accounting could be your calling.
+After all, accounting is the ‘language’ of business.
+From reviewing a business’ financial situation, to advising clients on tax, working in accounting is all about helping organisations and people maximise their financial security.
 You make a difference to the bottom line.

 Work in human resources